2208-GS-Team-3/Right-Round-Records/README.md

 AS AN ADMINISTRATOR, I WANT TO BE ABLE TO:
 [x] - have validated data to ensure reliability.
 [x] - i.e. each customer that creates an account should only be able to do so once with a single email address.
-[] - have full rights to make backend requests to add, edit, and remove products.
+[x] - have full rights to make backend requests to add, edit, and remove products.
-[] - No one else should have access to view user information.
+[x] - No one else should have access to view user information.

 AS AN ENGINEER, I WANT TO:
 [x] - have a well-seeded database so that I am able to simulate a number of different scenarios for the user stories below.